scbrown-224/music-playlist-explorer/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+SHOUT OUT TO KARINA, KIAHNA, ANDY, ALEX, DEVARSH, AND CHRIS!